P-h-1-L-z-A/food-del/README.md

 **Backend:**
 - Node.js: Server-side runtime
 - Express.js: Backend framework
-- MongoDB: NoSQL database for storing user, order, and menu data
+- MongoDB: NoSQL database for storing user, order, and menu data, including:
+  - **Order Details**: Storing details of each order.
+  - **Customer Details**: Managing customer information with login and sign-up features.
+  - **Food Item List**: Keeping a record of all food items available in the menu.
+  - **User Sessions**: Maintaining sessions for each user with the help of tokens.

 **Payment Integration:**
 - Stripe: Secure payment processing